RHIT-CSSE/csse332/homeworks/12_security/README.md

 are not sure what the difference between it and `strcpy` is).
 Therefore, the exploit technique we used in the previous part no longer works.

-Lucky for us, the developer miscalculate the size of the buffer.
+Lucky for us, the developer miscalculated the size of the buffer.
 Hopefully this will help you figure out another way to redirect the program's control flow to execute our shell code.